jameswniu/research_doc_extraction_rag_agent/output/report.md

 **Participants:** 88

-**Headline:** Most participants feel current VPNs meet their needs
+**Headline:** Most participants feel current VPNs already meet their needs

-**Summary:** Most participants are satisfied with current VPN capabilities (68 percent), while some want better performance and more servers (16 percent) and others seek stronger security and improved mobile experiences (15 percent).
-Providers should prioritize incremental performance and security upgrades, especially for mobile participants.
+**Summary:** 69% of participants are satisfied with current VPN capabilities, while 18% want stronger security and better mobile experiences and 12% call for faster performance and broader server coverage.
+Providers should prioritize advanced security features and a more seamless mobile experience to protect satisfaction and unlock further growth.

 ### Themes

-#### Satisfied With Current VPN Capabilities (68%)
+#### Satisfied With Current VPN Capabilities (69%)

-Strong contentment exists among the majority of participants, with most unable to identify missing features or desired improvements.
-Satisfaction outweighs dissatisfaction roughly 3:1 across this segment.
-Common responses include variations of 'nothing comes to mind' and 'it has all features I need,' indicating that current VPN offerings meet baseline expectations.
-This suggests retention strategies should focus on maintaining service quality rather than feature expansion for this satisfied base.
+Strong contentment exists among the majority of participants, with no additional features requested.
+Most express complete satisfaction through responses like 'it offers all features' and 'have everything I need.'
+This segment demonstrates low churn risk and represents a stable customer base.
+Retention efforts should focus on maintaining current service quality rather than feature expansion.

 **Quotes:**